Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Introduction

 \subsection{Hypotheses and main results}

-We will consider higher-order integrands satisfying a natural growth condition governed by an $N$-function, and a strict quasiconvexity condition.
-We refer the reader to Sections \ref{sec:notation}, \ref{sec:Nfunctions} for the precise definitions and convention we use.
+We will consider higher-order integrands satisfying a natural growth condition governed by an $N$-function, and a strict quasiconvexity condition which matches said growth bound.
+We refer the reader to Sections \ref{sec:notation}, \ref{sec:Nfunctions} for the precise definitions and conventions we use.

 \begin{hyp} Let $F \colon \bb M_k \to \bb R$ with $n \geq 2,$ $N,k\geq 1$ satisfy the following.